10darts/documentation/faq/adding_user_data.rst

 Link the device to your own user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may need to associate the device with your own user, to do so, call `linkDeviceWithUserIdentifier` providing your user identfier on the last paramameter:
+You may need to associate the device with your own user.
+To do so, call `linkDeviceWithUserIdentifier` providing your user identifier on the last parameter:

 .. code-block:: java